If you have an FHA loan, then you may qualify for a cash-out refinance.

 What is a Cash-Out Refinance?

 However, there are many downsides to cashing in on your home’s equity.
 For one, you’re losing an asset and gaining more debt.
 Not just regular debt, but debt secured by your home.
-If for any reason you’re unable to make the payments, your home is in jeopardy of being foreclosed on.
+If you’re unable to make the payments for any reason, your home is in jeopardy of being foreclosed on.

 FHA Cash-Out Refinance Requirements

 To be eligible you’ll need to meet the basic requirements:

 â¢ No mortgage late payments in past 12 months

 â¢ At least 30% equity in the home

 â¢ 50% debt-to-income ratio

 Getting Rid of Mortgage Insurance

 Mortgage insurance premium (MIP) is changed annually on FHA-insured mortgages regardless of the loan-to-value ratio.
 One of the main reasons borrowers look into FHA refinancing is to eliminate the mortgage insurance premium fee.